 School’s Out for SUMMER!
 How to Keep Kids Busy

-What do you do to keep kids busy in summer?
-School’s out for summer!
-At Little Sprouts that means some of my little kids leave for the summer and my school age kids are here every day.
-Obviously it takes a different finesse to teach and entertain a 10 or 11 year old than it does a 2 year old, right?
+School’s out!
+What do you do to keep kids busy?
+At Little Sprouts that means some of my little kids leave for the summer and my school-age kids are here every day.
+Obviously, it takes a different finesse to teach and entertain a 10 or 11-year-old than it does a 2-year-old, right?

 Over the years of keeping older kids in the summer, I have tried every different strategy I could think of.
 But I always know the number one thing I have to do is my golden rule for child care of any age child.
 Keep them busy or they will keep you busy, and I don’t mean good busy.